ShreyPurohit/folder-structure-pro-vscode/README.md

 2. Validates and parses the input (`JSON` or `Plain Text`).
 3. Generates folders and files in the specified target directory.

+### Copy File Name:
+1. Right-click a file in the **Explorer**.
+2. Copies the file name to the clipboard.
+3. Supports only **local files** and provides feedback on success or error (e.g., file inaccessible, permission denied).

 ## Troubleshooting:
 - **No Option in Context Menu**: Reload VS Code (`Ctrl+Shift+P` → `Reload Window`).
 - **Clipboard Not Working**: Check system permissions.
 - **Input Error (Create)**: Ensure the input follows the required JSON or Plain Text format.
+- **Copy File Name Not Working**: Ensure a valid, accessible file is selected.

 ## License:
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.